5bt9w2bv8t-cmd/Am-Tutoring/README.md

 ## Production setup

 1. Create a Supabase project.
 In **SQL Editor**, run all of `schema.sql`.
-It is safe to rerun on an existing TM Tutoring database.
+It is safe to rerun on an existing ClassMatch database.
 2. In **Authentication → Providers → Email**, enable email/password sign-in and turn **Confirm email** on.
 The app deliberately refuses unverified sessions.
 3. For the in-app reset-code flow, edit Supabase’s **Reset Password** email template so it displays `{{ .Token }}` as the reset code.
 Do not use only the confirmation link.
 4. Create a Resend account, verify a sending domain, and create an API key.